ralph-palomar/api-starter-pack/README.md

 ### Maven command to deploy this application:
 mvn clean package deploy -Dmule.env=sandbox -Dmule.key=mypassword123456 -Dmule.logger.level=INFO -Danypoint.env=Sandbox -Dcloudhub.region=ap-southeast-2 -Dworkers=1 -DworkerType=MICRO -DmuleDeploy

-In your maven settings.xml, make sure to add your Anypoint Platform credentials so that you can deploy to cloudhub in your own Anypoint Platform account.
+In your maven settings.xml, make sure to add your Anypoint Platform credentials so that you can deploy to cloudhub in your own Anypoint Platform environment.
 ```
   <server>
     <id>anypoint</id>